AveryYanowitz/accessible-benchmarking-toolkit/readme.md

 Of particular note is the outputTo parameter, whose value is of type OutputType; this tells the program what to do with the Benchmark data once it's been generated.
 PRINT simply prints it to `System.out`, with no long-term storage; RETURN returns it for use elsewhere in the program; and JSON saves it to JSON file.
 (For more information on Jsonifying, see section **Results** under `benchmarks`.)

 Methods annotated with this benchmark **must** be static, public, and a member of a public class.
-If it does not meet all three of these criteria, the benchmark may be skipped, or it may throw a ReflectiveOperationException.
+If it does not meet all three of these criteria, the benchmark will be skipped.

 ### Runner
 The Runner class, and in particular, the `runBenchmarks()` method, is what allows @Benchmarkable to do its magic.
 To use it, simply call the method somewhere in your code, providing two arguments: the class containing `@Benchmarkable` methods, and the data you want to benchmark these methods with.
 Unlike `benchmarkConsumable()` and `benchmarkFunction`, this data must be in a List instead of a Stream.
 This is because it needs to be read multiple times, once for each method annotated with `@Benchmarkable`.